Privacy and Cookies

 Most browsers allow you to turn off cookies or to customise your settings for cookies.
 To find out how to do this, see the 'Help' menu on your browser.
 Please note that if you turn off cookies or change your settings, some features of this web site may not work correctly.

 The Office of the Attorney General will make no attempt to identify individual visitors, or to associate the technical details listed above with any individual.
 It is the policy of the Office never to disclose such technical information in respect of individual website visitors to any third party, unless obliged to disclose such information by a rule of law.
 The technical information will be used only by the Office of the Attorney General, and only for statistical and other administrative purposes.
-You should note that technical details, which we cannot associate with any identifiable individual, do not constitute personal data for the purposes of the Data Protection Acts 1988 and 2003.

 IP Address :The identifying details for your computer (or internet company's computer), expressed in "internet protocol" code (for example 192.168.58.24).
 Every computer connected to the web has a unique IP address, although the address may not be the same every time a connection is made.